-Missionary support involves far more than money.
+Supporting a missionary involves much more than money.

-Are you ready for adventure?
+Are you ready for the adventure?

-This booklet, Prayer Support, is a reprint of Chapter 5 by the same title from the book Serving as Senders Today by Neal Pirolo, Emmaus Road International.
+This booklet, Prayer Support, is a reprint of Chapter 5 by the same title from the book Serving as Senders Today, by Neal Pirolo, Emmaus Road International.
 Used by permission.